senecajs/seneca-mesh/README.md

 ## Options

-The _seneca-mesh_ plugins accepts the following set of options.
+The _seneca-mesh_ plugin accepts the following set of options.
 Specify these when loading the plugin:

 ```js
 require('seneca')